Fine Needle Aspiration for Dogs

 Sarcomas and Mammary Masses

 A common tumor type that doesn’t aspirate well is sarcomas.
 Your vet may say that your dog’s tumor isn’t “exfoliating well,” which means it doesn’t shed cells well.
-It may simply be too hard for the fine needle to “suck up” any cells from these dense tumors.
+It may be too hard for the fine needle to “suck up” cells from these dense tumors.

 Mammary masses in dogs are also notorious for fine needle aspirates that are less clear-cut.
 But that doesn’t mean they aren’t useful.